cratejoy/redux-live-undo/README.md

 Reducers can optionally provide a `changeDetector` function to override what changes are allowed to be checkpointable.

+## Action flags

+Flags on actions can affect the behavior of the undo history state:
+- `undoableHistoryCheckpoint`: Marks when the next state should be considered a checkpoint in the undo history
+- `undoableIrreversableCheckpoint`: Marks when the next state should clear any undo history.
+Typically used if related state in another system (eg. a backend service) cannot be reversed.

 ## Example Usage

 Given a simple reducer that tracks the state of a string: